ballerina-platform/module-ballerinax-oracledb/ballerina/Module.md

 Add the OracleDB thin driver `ojdbc8.jar` along with `xdb.jar` and `xmlparserv2.jar` as native library dependencies in your Ballerina project's `Ballerina.toml` file.
 It is recommended to use an oracle thin driver `ojdbc8.jar` version greater than 12.2.0.1.

-Follow one of the ways below to add the JAR in the file:
+Follow one of the methods below to add the JAR in the file:

 * Download the JAR and update the path.
     ```